A 15-year architect's turning point: how collaborative creation with AI revealed a path where technology amplifies human creativity, not replaces it.

 A letter to my family, friends, and anyone who fears we're building a world without humanity.

-It was 3:04 AM in an Oracle office, the kind of late-night glow where dashboards feel like constellations.
+It was 3:04 AM in an enterprise office, the kind of late-night glow where dashboards feel like constellations.
 I was shipping another system designed to optimize customer interactions at massive scale.
 The model hit every KPI.
 The rollout was a success.

 But I felt empty.